OxalisCommunity/oxalis/README.md

 Persistence have been modularized so you can provide your own implementation if you need to send inbound messages to a message queue, a workflow engine, a document archive or others.

-It comes with a basic command line tool for sending messages, outbound raw statistics are also persisted to the database.
+It comes with a basic command line tool for sending messages (```oxalis-standalone```) , outbound raw statistics are also persisted to the database.

 Binary distributions are available at [Difi](http://vefa.difi.no/oxalis/).

-# Newest version is Oxalis 3.1
+# Newest version is Oxalis 3.1.1

 * Support for MySQL, MS-Sql and Oracle for raw statistics (oxalis.jdbc.dialect property)
 * Support for new EHF and BIS formats based on UBL (OIOUBL, NESUBL, Svefaktura etc)